 - Irregular heartbeat

 - Heart attack

 The FDA says bitter orange may not be safe to use as a dietary supplement.
-You should especially avoid it if you have a heart condition or high blood pressure.
+You should especially avoid it if you have a heart condition, high blood pressure, or other medical problem.